 Poliegos Islands is an uninhabited island close to Milos, and if you’re looking for a fun day exploring the clear waters around the island, a fun thing to do in Milos is sailing out to it!
 On this fun sailing trip, you’ll be taken to Poliegos and then to the colorful beach of Firligos.
 After, you can enjoy Gerakas – only accessible by boat!

 a helpful Map Of Things To Do in Milos

 How Long Should You Spend on Milos Island?

-We spent six nights and seven days on Milos Island, and I felt like it was the perfect amount of time.
-We could have easily seen more with a bit more time, or re-hit some of my favorite things to do in Milos a second time easily had we planned for ten days.
-If we had anything less than five days I would have felt too rushed around Milos, for it truly is a unique island.
+We spent six nights and seven days on Milos Island, and I felt it was the perfect amount of time.
+We could have easily seen more with a bit more time or re-hit some of my favorite things to do in Milos a second time had we planned for ten days.
+If we had less than five days, I would have felt too rushed around Milos, for it is a unique island.

 I would advise spending between 5-7 days on Milos and then taking the ferry to another island in the Cyclades like Paros or Naxos.

 A small airport on Milos Island (MLO) connects easily to Athens International (ATH).
 Olympic Air and Aegean Air both operate direct flights to Athens, and if you book well enough in advance, you’ll be able to get a great rate.